 Don’t forget the people side of food

 - Find people to eat with.
 Invite someone over for a meal.
-Or find groups in your community that get together over food (at community centres, churches, etc).
+Or find groups in your community that get together over food (at community centers, churches, etc).

 Have someone else cook for you